 The SEC should allow alternative venues to become exchanges without a limit on the ownership stake of a broker, Mathisson of Credit Suisse wrote.
 The agency should lift the 20 percent ceiling on a broker’s stake in a regulated exchange, he said.

-Greg Tusar, head of U.S. electronic trading at Goldman Sachs Execution & Clearing, a unit owned by New York-based Goldman Sachs Group Inc. (GS), said in a phone interview last week that getting rid of maker-taker pricing would enable brokers to compare bids and offers across venues more fairly.
+Greg Tusar, head of U.S. electronic trading at Goldman Sachs Execution & Clearing, a unit owned by New York-based Goldman Sachs Group Inc. (GS:US), said in a phone interview last week that getting rid of maker-taker pricing would enable brokers to compare bids and offers across venues more fairly.
 It would also end the need for a market operator to own multiple exchanges to provide different pricing to attract orders from specific types of investors, he said.

 “If you eliminate maker-taker fees, you could more easily say that all bids and offers are the same and should be treated equally, which would be an important prerequisite for any discussion of a trade-at rule,” Tusar said.
 “Different fees make it very difficult to compare bids and offers across venues.”